 The AICP coordinates committees on a national and local level to address a variety of industry issues.
 We welcome member involvement on all committees.
 To suggest a project or area of investigation, or to request an invitation to join an existing committee, call your local Chapter President.

 AICP works to arrange discounts and preferred rates from national companies providing business services such as hotels, airfare, and software.
 In addition, many AICP Associate Members offer discounts on their services to their AICP colleagues, which is a mutually beneficial relationship between our General and Associate members.

 Foreign Currency Transactions

 AICP has established partnerships with various foreign currency providers and negotiated preferred rates for AICP members.
-For more details, or to enroll, contact Denise Gilmartin, VP, Business Affairs at firstname.lastname@example.org or 323-960-4763, ext.
-2
+For more details, or to enroll, contact Denise Gilmartin, VP, Business Affairs at firstname.lastname@example.org or (323) 798-9744

-AICP General Members are eligible (but not required) to participate in the Producers’ Health Benefits Plan (PHBP).
-This plan offers health insurance benefits to both staff and freelancers at a very competitive rate.
-For more details, or to enroll, contact Sean Cooley, Executive Director at PHBP at email@example.com or (323)960-4781.
+AICP General Members are eligible (though not required) to obtain freelance participation in the Producers’ Health Benefits Plan (PHBP) and may be eligible for PHBP staff coverage.
+This plan offers health insurance benefits at a very competitive rate.
+For more details on what is available in your state, or to enroll, contact Sean Cooley, Executive Director at PHBP at email@example.com or (323) 647-PHBP.

 Regional Town Halls

 Local chapters sponsor membership meetings that range from social get-togethers, to informational meetings/town halls, to familiarity tours, which allow you to mingle with other professionals in the industry.